 It is clear that they continue to focus primarily on the enterprise iPaaS market.
 As a result, while these vendors have embedded iPaaS products, those products are not purpose-built for the embedded iPaaS market but are enterprise iPaaS solutions that have been modified to have some of the features of proper embedded iPaaS solutions.

 While each of these solutions is different, they share common weaknesses with developer UX, end-user UX, and customer support, among other things.
-Check out our Tray and Workato posts for details and see how those solutions compare to an embedded iPaaS built specifically for B2B SaaS.
+Check out our Tray and Workato pages to see how those solutions compare to an embedded iPaaS built specifically for B2B SaaS.

 Why you should consider an embedded iPaaS for your SaaS app